jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

     -rwxr-xr-x 1 root root 410860 Aug 10  2015 u-boot.img
     -rwxr-xr-x 1 root root    931 Aug 10  2015 uEnv.txt

-You can add an entry to `/etc/fstab` if you want the *boot* partition mounted all the time.
+You can edit `/etc/fstab` if you want the bootloader partition mounted all the time.

-First create a better mount point

-    root@bbb:~# mkdir /mnt/boot

-Then an entry like this

-    /dev/mmcblk0p1       /mnt/boot          auto       defaults  0  0

-added to `/etc/fstab` would work.

 #### Some custom package examples